julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 - Oils or butters (like olive, coconut, or ghee) — they trap heat and may worsen the injury.
 - Essential oils — too harsh and concentrated for broken or inflamed skin.

 Severe burns should always be treated by a professional.
-These remedies are for mild kitchen mishaps, minor scalds, or sunburns — the kind you might tend with a basket of herbs and a calm hand.
+These remedies are for mild kitchen mishaps, minor scalds, or sunburns.

 ---